 We have Shut SaveTheSoldiers.com Down

 Almost 15 months of my life was invested into SaveTheSoldiers.com.
-15 months, I wish I would have invested somewhere else.
+It was 15 months, where I would learn some tough lessons and ultimately conclude, this project was a distraction in my life.

 Yes, we learned a lot.Yes, we grew from the experience.Yes, we did a lot of good, but in reflection I see this project as a distraction in my life.